JamesWangDev/Raise-Next.js-/README.md

 -   Lets you send a followup text + email to pledges.
 -   Lets you dial your lists from the browser, and conference in your candidate principal on their phone.

+Possible future features:

+- Transcribe and summarize notes from each recorded phone call with voice AI
+- Realtime summary reports to Slack and email
+-

 ## Technical details:

 -   Built with Next.js and Postgres, deployed to Vercel and Supabase.